-In 2012, combustion of gasoline and diesel fuels for use in cars and trucks resulted in approximately 23 million tons of greenhouse gas emissions – but not every county contributes equally to this regional total.
-Most notably, per-capita greenhouse gas emissions from fuel sales are half the regional average in San Francisco.
-The city’s “green” status is likely attributable to a robust public transit system, limited parking and a dense land use pattern.
-These factors decrease fuel consumption by shortening travel distances and making public transit, walking and bicycling more viable.
+In 2015, combustion of fuels in cars and trucks – combined with consumption of natural gas and electricity – resulted in nearly 50 million metric tons of greenhouse gas emissions – but not every county contributes equally to this regional total.
+Most notably, per-capita greenhouse gas emissions from primary sources in San Francisco are only 61 percent of regional average.
+The city’s “green” status is likely attributable to relatively clean industries, a knowledge-based economy, a robust public transit system, limited parking and a dense land use pattern.
+Alameda County ranks second-lowest for per-capita emissions, with similarly “green” characteristics in more established communities like Berkeley and Oakland.